magzim21/elevate-sec/README.md

 - Refactor merge function in `main.go`.
 Lines 118-123 hint at some inefficiency.
 - Add license type to the repo
 - Add PDP manifest
-- Add `.spec.affinity.nodeAffinity` to run only on private subnets nodes.
+- Add taints to run only on private subnets nodes.
 - Store image in a private docker repo.
 - Enhance readme:
     - Add dependencies: For instance: this app depends on **incident-api.use1stag.elevatesecurity.io/incidents** api.